iot-lab/iot-lab-gateway/README.md

-IoT-Lab Gateway
+IoT-LAB Gateway
 ===============

 [![Build Status](https://travis-ci.org/iot-lab/iot-lab-gateway.svg?branch=master)](https://travis-ci.org/iot-lab/iot-lab-gateway)
 [![codecov](https://codecov.io/gh/iot-lab/iot-lab-gateway/branch/master/graph/badge.svg)](https://codecov.io/gh/iot-lab/iot-lab-gateway)

-This is the Python code that runs on the gateway for the FIT IoT-lab platform.
+This is the Python code that runs on the gateway for the FIT IoT-LAB platform.
 It serves an API for starting, stopping experiments, flashing firmwares.

 For a description of the hardware on which this code is usually run, see a [General overview](https://www.iot-lab.info/hardware/#iot-lab-node)